A day tour to Delos from Mykonos

-- By boat from Mykonos port, leaving from 9:00-10:00 daily, and from Delos up to 19:30.
+- Boat tours leave from Mykonos port from 9:00-10:00 daily and return from Delos up to 19:30.

 - There are also boat connections from Naxos, Paros & Tinos at various times of the year.

-All crossings are dependent on weather conditions.
+- Note that all crossings are dependent on weather conditions.

-- Return crossings are €20 per person (reduced €10).
+- Return boat trip from Mykonos: €22 per person (reduced €11)

 - There is nowhere to stay or eat in Delos so bring snacks and water with you.

 - There’s very little shade so don’t forget your hat, sunglasses, sunscreen and water bottle.